 Smoking cigarettes while using norelgestromin/ethinyl estradiol patch increases the risk of serious heart problems.
 The risk increases with age (older than 35 years old) and with frequent smoking.
 Patients who use norelgestromin/ethinyl estradiol patch are strongly advised not to smoke.
 Do not use norelgestromin/ethinyl estradiol patch if you are older than 35 years old and you smoke.

-Women who use norelgestromin/ethinyl estradiol patch may have a higher risk of developing serious blood clots than women who use birth control pills.
+Women who use norelgestromin/ethinyl estradiol patch may have a higher risk of side effects (eg, blood clots) than women who use birth control pills.
 Discuss any questions or concerns with your doctor.

 Norelgestromin/ ethinyl estradiol patch is used for: